w3f/Grants-Program/applications/voting-tool.md

 ### Team Code Repos

 This is a DAO, that's main activity is not software development.
-We are part of Decentralized Voices Program 4.
+We are part of Decentralized Voices Cohort 4.
 The tool was originally developed by Vonyi, and now it's mainly developed by me (Peter).

 - https://github.com/ottpeter/
 - https://github.com/send4t/